-- Pay only such taxes, payments in-lieu-of taxes ("PILOTs"), assessments, and fees as are required by law or by agreement. - Avail itself of the lawful right to challenge excessive tax assessments and payment obligations to minimize the cross-subsidization of taxpayers in some taxing jurisdictions by the Authority's customer-owners in other jurisdictions. - Inform customers of the burden of taxes, PILOTs, assessments, and fees in their electric bills.
+- Avail itself of the lawful right to challenge excessive tax assessments and payment obligations to lower customer costs and to minimize the cross-subsidization of taxpayers in some taxing jurisdictions by LIPA's customer-owners in other jurisdictions. - Inform customers of the burden of taxes, PILOTs, assessments, and fees in their electric bills.